IEC Recognized Organization (RO) Canada Programs

 • You had an IEC permit in the past, you are now back in your home country and would like to return to Canada using an IEC work permit, but you are not eligible anymore under regular IEC.

 Important for in-Canada applicants: If you are currently in Canada, to qualify for Repeat Participation you must have a valid status.
-Please note that IEC work permits can not be extended, so if your IEC work permit is about to expire, you must apply for an extension as a visitor – this is essential!
+Please note that IEC work permits cannot be extended.
+So, if your IEC work permit is about to expire, you must apply for an extension as a visitor record to maintain your legal status – this is essential!

 A new IEC work permit application, even under RO status, will not provide you with maintained status during processing (previously called implied status).